-The Masters of Science in Educational Counseling degree program is a 46 semester unit program designed for individuals interested in working in community agencies, the private school system or at the community college level.
-Through a comprehensive curriculum, candidates will learn the foundations of school counseling, counseling theory and process, counseling diverse populations, group dynamics, career and program development and evaluation.
-Foundation and core coursework also includes distinct practicum and internship experiences to support career aspirations within the field of educational counseling.
+The Master of Science in Educational Counseling degree program is a 46-unit program designed for individuals interested in working at the community college level, and in community agencies.
+Candidates will be trained to be advocates for students to achieve their personal and academic goals, gaining the knowledge and skills necessary to become effective counselors.
+Through a comprehensive curriculum you will learn the foundations of educational counseling, counseling theory and process, counseling diverse populations, group dynamics, career and program development, and evaluation.
+Your foundation and core coursework will also include individualized practicum and internship experiences to support your career aspirations within the field of educational counseling (Practicum hours 100; Fieldwork hours 400).